Taiwan's Foxconn calls Sino-U.S. trade spat a 'tech war'

-TAIPEI (Reuters) - Foxconn (2317.TW), the world’s largest electronics contract manufacturer, on Friday said the U.S. and Chinese governments are engaged in a technology war, not a trade war, describing the spat as the biggest challenge the Taiwanese company is facing.
+TAIPEI (Reuters) - Foxconn, the world’s largest electronics contract manufacturer, on Friday said the U.S. and Chinese governments are engaged in a technology war, not a trade war, describing the spat as the biggest challenge the Taiwanese company is facing.

 President Donald Trump on Monday said Washington would hit $200 billion of Chinese imports with 10 percent tariffs if Beijing retaliates against his previous announcement to target $50 billion in imports.
 The United States has accused China of stealing U.S. intellectual property, a charge Beijing denies.